BKAPADIA04/Farely/README.md

-# Uber Fare Prediction Model
+# Rides and Rates: A Machine Learning Approach to Predicting Uber Fares